aibee00/EventGPT/README.md

 # 1. Config
 ## 1.1 Environments
-Run a docker image to create a environment.
+Start a docker image to run environment.

-Note: Before you run the docker as following, you may need to change the local mount path first.
+Note: Before you run the docker as following, you may need to change the local mount path first in the `start_docker.sh`.

 ```bash
 bash start_docker.sh